ummiaishatu/CS-253/README.md

 - Grade : 86.5%

-1.1.
-Task SpecificationYou need to write a REST Web Service application that provides the database functionality (see below); and a client application (either Java or web-page-based) to show that the Web Service is working.
+Task Specification: You need to write a REST Web Service application that provides the database functionality (see below); and a client application (either Java or web-page-based) to show that the Web Service is working.

 You need to implement the following REST Web Service methods which implement a simple database containing information about mountains, mountain ranges and countries.